 Moreover, food safety regulations do not allow FD&C Red 3 Aluminum Lake to be used in food.

-FD&C dyes and aluminum lakes are used to create food colors for a comprehensive range of applications.
-They are used to enhance the visual appearance and attractiveness of products more efficiently.
+FD&C dyes and aluminum lakes create food colors for various applications.
+They are used to enhance products’ visual appearance and attractiveness more efficiently.

-FD&C dyes and lake pigments are commonly used to impart color to cosmetics products, such as eye shadow, lipsticks, nail polish, and lotions.
+FD&C dyes and lake pigments are commonly used to impart color to cosmetic products, such as eye shadow, lipsticks, nail polish, and lotions.
 You can customize FD&C dyes and lake pigments to create almost any color more efficiently.

 FD&C dyes and lake pigments offer numerous benefits for businesses, including the capability to produce more vibrant, vivid colors with different hues and shades, making the product informative and appealing to consumers.
 The following are the top benefits of FD&C dyes and lake pigments, including: